-Full-stack website developer with eight years experience in software development, including four years in website development.
+Full-stack website developer with over twelve years experience in software development.
 Proven ability to work both independently and as part of a team.
-Can be relied upon to deliver projects successfully within planned timeframes.
+Can be relied upon to deliver projects successfully within planned time frames.

 Freelance Website Developer — Senktec